YvesPasteur/rinosc-example/README.md

 More informations here : http://www.ypasteur.fr/blog/

 To install the project, go to the root of the project and execute "./bin/install.sh".
-The installation script is very basic and take the hypothesis that a MariaDB client is available and the root account has no password.
+The installation script is very basic and take the hypothesis that a MariaDB client is available and that the root account has no password.